How to buy investments

 - Once you have decided to buy, follow the firm’s instructions for going ahead with the deal.
-You will probably have to provide evidence of your identity and address - even if you have bought online or by phone, you may need to do this by post or in person at a local branch.
+You will probably have to provide evidence of your identity and address - even if you have bought online or by phone, you might need to do this by post or in person at a local branch.

 - Carefully read the documents you get confirming your investment.
 Are the details correct?
 Check you have a cooling-off period.
 If you do have a cooling-off period, this is a chance to reconsider your investment and change your mind if you want to.